Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Communicate about legacies

 Legacy giving is an expression of someone’s beliefs and values.
 Consider creating a legacy leaflet that encourages people to think about leaving a gift to your church in their will.
 It is important to communicate that you will use the gift they leave you wisely and in a way that makes a difference.
-When you write a legacy leaflet, or any other type of communications about legacies, ask yourself:
+When you write a legacy leaflet, or any other type of communication about legacies, ask yourself:

 • Does this allow parishioners to express their personal values?